Charles Talbot, 1st Duke of Shrewsbury: Accession of George I

 Thus, when the queen died on 1 August, Shrewsbury was in a position of supreme power with reference to the momentous question of the succession to the crown.
 He threw his influence into the scale in favour of the Elector of Hanover, and was powerfully influential in bringing about the peaceful accession of George I, and in defeating the design of the Jacobites to place the son of James II on the throne.

-His disinclination for the highest political offices remained, however, as great as before; and having resigned the lord-treasurership and the lord-lieutenancy of Ireland, he was appointed Lord Chamberlain.
-This place he resigned in July 1715.
+The new Whig regime opposed Shrewsbury remaining in government and by 1715 he had lost all his governmental offices, although until his death he remained George's Groom of the Stool.
+Shrewsbury opposed the Whigs' attack on the previous Tory ministers and opposed their other policies in the Lords (such as the Septennial Act 1715), making contact with the Stuart Pretender and sending him money.

 Legacy

 The Duke of Shrewsbury was one of the greatest noblemen of the reign of Queen Anne.
 Though blind in one eye, he was strikingly handsome in person, his demeanour was dignified and his manners full of grace and courtesy.
 Swift described him as "the finest gentleman we have", and as "the favourite of the nation", while William III spoke of him as "the King of Hearts".
 Like most of his contemporaries, he endeavoured to keep himself in favour both with the exiled house of Stuart and with the reigning sovereign in England; but at the two critical junctures of 1688 and 1714, he acted decisively in favour of the Protestant succession.
 At other times he appeared weak and vacillating, and he never wholeheartedly supported either Whigs or Tories, though he co-operated with each in turn.
 His magnanimous disposition saved him from the vindictiveness of the party politician of the period; and the weak health from which he suffered through life probably combined with a congenital lack of ambition to prevent his grasping the power which his personality and talents might have placed in his hands.